constellant/dpSlate/source/dpSlateHelp/index.md

 Notice the colons in the line underneath the header line.
 These are used align that columns of the table.
 A no colon or only a colon to the left will cause the column to align to the left.
 A colon to the right will cause the column to align right.
 And a colon to the left and the right will cause the column to center.

-<aside class="notice"> Note that the pipes do not need to line up with each other on each line.</aside>
+-> Note that the pipes do not need to line up with each other on each line.

-<aside class="notice"> There must be at least three dashes in each segment of the separator between the header and the body of the table.</aside>
+-> There must be at least three dashes in each segment of the separator between the header and the body of the table.

-<aside class="success"> If you don't like that syntax, feel free to use normal html \<table\>`s directly in your markdown.</aside>
+=> If you don't like that syntax, feel free to use normal html \<table\>`s directly in your markdown.

 ## Creating Numbered Lists